 Sections 63 and 64 of the New Petroleum (Exploration and Production) Act, 2014 require compliance with LEITI’s Act and the Freedom of Information Act (2010).
 The sections also require the publication of all petroleum rights, including all annexes and schedules.

 At the time of writing, no petroleum agreement had been signed in the period under review.
 Hence, no oil and gas contract had been published.
-NOCAL has an online interactive map which provide details on each oil and gas block including, block name, size, location, license type, contractors name, present wells.
+NOCAL has an online interactive map which provides details on each oil and gas block including, block name, size, location, license type, contractors name, present wells.
 The map can be accessed here.

 The previous 2021 model of the PSC that might be used in case of agreement with petroleum companies is available on the LEITI website, while the new model as updated in May 2025 is available on the LPRA website.
 This model includes the scope of the contract, its duration, contractors’ obligations and rights, production sharing, taxation, valuation etc.